nehamt98/SupplyChainResilience/docs/Critical_Goods.md

 timely, relevant, and policy-relevant insights that directly address one of the most pressing global challenges in supply chain resilience today.

+We have added the public health and energy sector as well since focusing only on the semiconductor industry may not be as useful for developing nations.

 **References**

 <https://www.csis.org/analysis/understanding-biden-administrations-updated-export-controls>